-The European Council of Interior Architects is the representative body for the European professional organizations in Interior Architecture and Design.
-Founded in 1992, ECIA currently represents 14 members-national organizations, with over 6000 professionals Interior Architects/Designers.
+The European Council of Interior Architects is the representative body for the European professional organisations in Interior Architecture and Design.
+Founded in 1992, ECIA currently represents 18 members-national organizations, with over 16000 professionals Interior Architects/Designers.

 ECIA provides a common platform for the exchange of information on best professional practice.
-It endorses minimal common standards of education and professional profile for the Associated Interior Architects/ Designers in the member organisation.
+It endorses minimum common standards of education and professional profile for the associated Interior Architects/ Designers in the member organisation.

-One of our tasks is to endorse minimal common standards of education and a professional profile for the associated interior architects/ designers of our member organisations.
-Furthermore we wrote the ECIA Code of Conduct; a Professional Ethics sets standards for the Associated Interior Architects/Designers on approach and responsibilities within the profession, towards clients, society an environment.
+One of our tasks is to endorse minimum common standards of education and a professional profile for the associated interior architects/ designers of our member organisations.
+Furthermore we wrote the ECIA Code of Conduct; a Professional Ethics sets standards for the associated Interior Architects/Designers on approach and responsibilities within the profession, towards clients, society an environment.